Innovating at Startup Speed

 And for good reason: Silicon Valley is one of the world’s most vibrant innovation ecosystems.
 It has evolved for over a century from the fortuitous combination of a wonderful climate, a number of excellent universities, laboratories and think tanks, critical technical breakthroughs in signals and digital technologies, and money, a great deal of money.
 This combination of factors became an attractor for great visionaries, thinkers and entrepreneurs, and gave rise to companies such as Apple, eBay, Cisco, Fairchild, Facebook, Google, HP, Intel, Lockheed, Oracle, PayPal, Twitter, YouTube, and thousands of startups that are transforming the world every day.

-This is the birthplace of our digital, mobile, social world.
+This is the birthplace of our digital, mobile, social world, where people use social media for marketing there are even sites where you can Buy instagram followers.
 A world driven by the power of the microprocessor and the internet.
 A world that is being transformed over and over again by exponential technological developments that disrupt every industry, every enterprise, everywhere.
 At an ever faster pace.

 And this is what brings so many people from so many places to this part of the world today: Silicon Valley is not only the source of the disruption, it is also the place that best converts the potential that comes from these disruptions into successful enterprises with global impact.
 Consider the recent successes of companies like Airbnb, Netflix and Uber, to mention just a few.